LSilver17/AIDvise/README.md

 # Project Overview

 AIDvise is a Next.js based web application that uses the LangGraph framework to orchestrate AI agents designed around providing academic support/advise to students and advisors.
-Users ask questions through a chat interface, invoking the backend agent which gathers data from a locally-hosted SQLite database and web tools in order to inform its response.
+Users ask questions through a chat interface, invoking the backend agent which gathers data from a locally-hosted SQLite database and web tools in order to inform and deliver its response.

 ---